sasindumaheepala/sasindumaheepala/README.md

 ### Hi there 👋
 I am a young software developer that is eager to contribute to the world of software.
 I am fairly experienced in HTML, CSS, JavaScript, PHP and Python.
-I am also learning Java.

 Programming has always interested me, as I have always wondered how computers do tasks, and how I could control a computer to do a certain task.
 #
 🔭 I’m currently working on the Styled Functional Web Development Language (SFWDL).
 A draft version of it can be found at: https://github.com/sasindumaheepala/sasindumaheepala.github.io/tree/main/SFWDL

-🌱 I’m currently learning Machine learning.
+🌱 I’m currently learning Machine learning and Java.

 😄 Pronouns: He/Him.
 <!--